0oSaraho0/pp4-kids-activity-site/README.md

 Assuming the user is logged in
 Steps:
-- Navigate to the brows ideas page
+- Navigate to the browse ideas page
 - Click on the Activity Name
-- If the user is the Author of the activity they will see a delete button and an Edit button under the Activity Name
+- If the user is the Author of the activity, they will see a delete button and an Edit button under the Activity Name
 - Click the delete button
 - User is taken to a Delete confirmation page asking them if their wish to delete that idea showing the activity name.
 - Click Submit

-Expected outcome:  The user will be redirected back to the browse ideas page and the idea along with the comments will e deleted.
+Expected outcome:  The user will be redirected back to the browse ideas page and the idea along with the comments will be deleted.

 The outcome was as expected.

 ### Comment on a post

-First I check the comment section when the user is Logged out.
+First I checked the comment section when the user is Logged out.
 As expected there is no option to enter a comment at all.
-You can view other peoples comments but the box to write your own comment is hidden.
+You can view other people’s comments but the box to write your own comment is hidden.

-If they user is logged in:
+If the user is logged in:
 Steps
 - Navigate to Browse Ideas
 - Click on the activity name